Connect with others who understand.

 Another member asked, “Has anyone felt a mood drop taking letrozole?
 I have been taking it since January, and I just don’t feel like doing anything.”

-Fu-like symptoms can indicate that you have an infection and should seek medical help, but letrozole can cause similar side effects, including:
+Flu-like symptoms can indicate that you have an infection and should seek medical help, but letrozole can also cause similar side effects, including:

 If you’ve noticed that your weight fluctuates while taking letrozole, the changes might be related to an increased appetite that leads to weight gain.
 “I crave doughnuts and pastry like I’m pregnant,” a MyBCTeam member commented.

-On the other hand, letrozole could also cause a loss of appetite and weight.
+On the other hand, letrozole may also cause a loss of appetite and weight loss.
 One member seemed to experience both types of weight-related side effects: “I gained weight with letrozole and then lost it kind of suddenly.
 It was weird.”

-• Signs of a blood clot, like swelling or pain along a vein
+• Signs of a blood clot, such as pain, warmth, or swelling in your leg or arm

 • Urinary tract infection symptoms, such as more frequent or painful urination or bloody urine